Feedback from customers – and what you do with that feedback – can turn an average business into a high-growth business.

 If you’re working on a business plan for a new business, take the time to talk to prospective customers as you do market research.
 Doing this before starting your business will help you understand how to launch a business that has a stronger potential to succeed.

-Unfortunately, many business owners ignore important conversations with their customers and fail to develop a competitive advantage before their companies go out of business.
+Unfortunately, many business owners ignore important conversations with their customers, fail to get feedback from customers and fail to develop a competitive advantage before their companies go out of business.

 Don’t make this mistake in your business.

 The more you know about your customers, the more effectively you can market to them.
 As we wrote previously: